element-hq/policies/docs/gitter/terms_and_conditions.md

 United Kingdom
 EC4R 1AG

-Should you have other questions or concerns about this document, please send us an email at [support@matrix.org](mailto:support@matrix.org).
+Should you have other questions or concerns about this document, please send us an email at [support@gitter.io](mailto:support@gitter.io)

 ### 1.2 Using The Service Means Accepting These Terms

-By accessing or using the Service in any way, whether you have created a Matrix account on the {{ policy_homeserver }} homeserver, or whether you are accessing content federated from the {{ policy_homeserver }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.
+By accessing or using the Service in any way, whether you have created a Gitter account on the {{ policy_homeserver }} homeserver, or whether you are accessing content federated from the {{ policy_homeserver }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, please use a Matrix server provided by someone else and refrain from accessing content federated from this server.